 The philosopher Homer, Simpson that is, once said something like, “It takes two to lie…one to lie and one to listen.”
 And no truer words better describe the relationship Donald Trump and the White House has with the American people.
 Only in their case it only takes one to lie to millions of willing listeners.

-And Donald Trump’s deceit is aided and abetted with a string of press secretaries who repeat over and over again a series of half-truths, contradictions’ and outright lies.
+For Trump, his deceit has been aided and abetted by a string of press secretaries who’ve repeated over and over again a series of half-truths, contradictions’ and outright lies.

 First came Sean Spicer, who in spite of his suggestive name, dressed to depress.
 He came in a day one fibber who, in his first opening statement, “This was the largest audience to ever witness an inauguration — period — both in person and around the globe,” treated the American people as if they were all deaf, dumb and blind.